shuneeus/shuneeeus.github.io/index.md

 Welcome to my Github portfolio.
 This is a repository on some of the projects I've worked as a freelance data analyst or as a PhD student in the last twelve months.

-I currently live in Berlin and I'm an intern at [Codept](https://www.codept.de/), a logistics software startup.
+I currently live in Berlin and I'm a data analyst intern at [Codept](https://www.codept.de/), a logistics software startup.

 You can visit my [CV](https://docs.google.com/document/d/1GlWFI0N9Y_uBQhdjFIcDNmcs6M42GmXiEfqCHUyovOw/edit?usp=sharing) and  [Linkedin](https://www.linkedin.com/in/sebastian-huneeus)

-## R
+## R project

 ## [Project 1: Data visualization and NLP classification of Twitter text data](https://github.com/shuneeus/text_mining/blob/master/README.md)